-- software is in place to minimise access and to highlight any person accessing inappropriate sites or information; - pupils will be encouraged to discuss, openly, their use of technology and anything which makes them feel uncomfortable.
+- pupils will be encouraged to discuss, openly, their use of technology and anything which makes them feel uncomfortable.
 (If this results in child protection concerns, the Designated Safeguarding Lead should be informed immediately); - every effort is made to encourage pupils not to give out their personal details, phone numbers, school, home addresses, computer passwords etc.; - pupils adhere to the school policy on mobile phones; - training is provided to pupils, staff and volunteers on e-safety matters where necessary.